Gogul09/explore-computer-vision/Deep_Learning/simple-object-recognition/README.md

 ### Accuracy = 100%

 Accuracy is maximum because it is just a smaller dataset.
-This project aims to provide a blueprint to start more complex models using Keras and CNN.
+This project aims to provide a blueprint to start more complex models using dataset that is residing in local disk.
+Keras provides methods to fetch standard datasets like MNIST, CIFAR-10 etc. But I couldn't find anything that tells how to prepare a dataset ready for CNN from disk.
+So, I planned to implement it myself.
+Feel free to use this code!